 - Allowing the kids to help pack their lunches ensures that will actually eat their lunch!

-Let Kids Choose the Ingredients for their Lunch
+Let Kids Choose their Lunch

 I know, I know, you are fearful that if you let your child pack their school lunch, they may end up with a brownie and some potato chips.